Receiving the Grace of God in Vain

-After being called into the grace of Christ, the Galatians were quickly removing to "another gospel," a perversion of the gospel of Christ (Gal.1:6, 7).
+1. By turning to a different gospel.
+After being called into the grace of Christ, the Galatians were quickly re-moving to "another gospel," a perversion of the gospel of Christ (Gal.
+1:6, 7).
 Paul's assessment of their situation was this: "I am afraid of you, lest I have bestowed upon you labor in vain" (Gal.
 4:11).

-In the parable of the sower and the soils, the seed falling among thorns illustrates one who hears God's word, but "the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, choke the word, and it becometh unfruitful" (Mark 4:18, 19).
+3. By permitting God's word to be choked.
+In the par-able of the sower and the soils, the seed falling among thorns illustrates one who hears God's word, but "the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, choke the word, and it becometh unfruitful" (Mk.
+4:18,19).

-Some who have escaped the pollutions of the world are again entangled therein and overcome.
-Peter compares such persons to a sow that was washed and returns to wallowing in the mire (2 Pet.
+4. By turning back to worldly pollutions.
+Some who have escaped the pollutions of the world are again en-tangled therein and overcome.
+Peter compares such per-sons to a sow that was washed and returns to wallowing in the mire (2 Pet.
 2:20-22).
 One's receiving God's grace is indeed in vain if he goes back to his old vile way of life.